Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Bootstrap Based Inference for Sparse Vector Autoregressions

-Notice that under certain additional conditions, the thresholded estimator of a sparse covariance matrix proposed by \cite{bickel2008} is consistent and satisfies Assumption \ref{ass.bootstrap}$(\ref{ass.b.2})$ and $(\ref{ass.b.4})$; see also Proposition 5.1 in \cite{basu2015}.
-Furthermore, a thresholded lasso estimator fulfills the requirements of Assumption \ref{ass.bootstrap}$(\ref{ass.b.1})$, $(\ref{ass.b.3})$ and $(\ref{ass.b.6})$; see Proposition 4.1 of \cite{basu2015}.
-Finally Theorem \ref{thm.clt} gives conditions under which Assumption \ref{ass.bootstrap}$(\ref{ass.b.5})$ is satisfied.

-Validity of the bootstrap procedure proposed is established in the following theorem where Mallow's $d_2$ metric is used to measure the distance between two distributions.
-To elaborate, for two random variables $X$ and $Y$, we will denote by $ d_2(X,Y)$ the Mallow's distance between their distributions defined as $d_2(X,Y)=\{ \int_0^1 \left(F_X^{-1} (x)-F_Y^{-1}(x)\right)^2 dx\}^{1/2}$; see Bickel and Freedman (1981).
-Here $F_X$ and $F_Y$ denote the cumulative distribution functions of $X$ and $Y$, respectively.
+Validity of the bootstrap procedure in approximating consistently the distribution of de-sparsified estimators is established in the following theorem, where Mallow's $d_2$ metric is used to measure the distance between two distributions.
+For two random variables $X$ and $Y$, Mallow's distance between their distributions is defined as $d_2(X,Y)=\{ \int_0^1 \left(F_X^{-1} (x)-F_Y^{-1}(x)\right)^2 dx\}^{1/2}$ where $F_X$ and $F_Y$ denote the cumulative distribution functions of $X$ and $Y$, respectively; see \cite{bickel1981}.